-To stop all functions push the Red emergency stop button to the 'OFF' position.
+• To stop all functions push the Red emergency stop button to the 'OFF' position.

-An indicator icon on the RCI screen will illuminate when the emergency stop button has been depressed.
+An Icon on the RCI Screen will illuminate when the emergency stop button has been depressed.
 The engine will continue to run when the emergency stop button has been pressed.